Elementary amenability and almost finiteness: Finite extensions

 Let $G$ be a finite extension of a countable group $H$.
 Let $G\curvearrowright X$ be a free continuous action on compact metrizable space.

 \begin{theorem} Suppose that the restricted action $H\curvearrowright X$ is almost finite.
 Then the action $G\curvearrowright X$ is almost finite. \end{theorem}

 \begin{proof} Since the action $H\curvearrowright X$ is almost finite, by the results recalled in Section~\ref{S-preliminary} it has the small boundary property.
-It is immediate from the definition of the latter that the action $G\curvearrowright X$ also has the small boundary property.
+Since every $G$-invariant Borel probability measure on $X$ is also $H$-invariant, it follows that the action $G\curvearrowright X$ has the small boundary property.
 Thus to show that $G\curvearrowright X$ is almost finite it suffices, again by the discussion in Section~\ref{S-preliminary}, to prove that it has $m$-comparison for some $m$.
 Suppose that for some open sets $A, B \subseteq X$ we have $\mu(A) < \mu(B)$ for every $G$-invariant Borel probability measure $\mu$ on $X$.
 Let $g_1, \dots, g_n$ be representatives for the left cosets of $H$ in $G$ with $g_1 = e$.
 Since the action $H\curvearrowright X$ is almost finite, it follows from the proof of Lemma~7.4 in \cite{KerSza20} that the set $A$ can be covered by $n+1$ open sets $A_1 , \dots , A_{n+1}$ such that $\nu(A_i) < \frac{1}{n}\nu(A)$ for every $i$ and every $H$-invariant Borel probability measure $\nu$ on $X$ (to construct the $(n+1)$st set take the closed complement of the footprint of the open castle in the proof of Lemma~7.4 in \cite{KerSza20} and enlarge it to an open set whose measure is only slightly larger for every $H$-invariant Borel probability measure, as is possible by Lemma~3.3 in \cite{Ker20}).
 Given such a measure $\nu$, the Borel probability measure

 is $G$-invariant, and for every $i = 1,\dots ,n+1$ we have

 Given a closed subset $C$ of $A$ and taking closed sets $C_i \subseteq A_i$ such that $C = \bigcup_{i=1}^{n+1} C_i$, the fact that the action of $H$ has comparison (by virtue of being almost finite) thus yields, for every $i$, pairwise disjoint open sets $U_{i, 1}, \dots, U_{i, k_i}\subseteq g_1B \cup \dots \cup g_nB$ and $h_{i,1} , \dots , h_{i,k_i} \in H$ such that $C_i \subseteq\bigcup_{k=i}^{k_i} h_{i,k} U_{i,k}$.
 For every $1 \le i \le n+1$ and $1 \le j \le n$ the sets $W_{i,j,k} := g_j^{-1}(g_jB \cap U_{i, k})$ for $k=1,\dots ,k_i$ are pairwise disjoint and contained in $B$, and we have $C \subseteq \bigcup_{i=1}^{n+1} \bigcup_{j=1}^n \bigcup_{k=1}^{k_i} h_{i,k} g_j W_{i,j,k}$.
 This shows that $G\curvearrowright X$ has $n(n+1)$-comparison. \end{proof}